gargpriyank/java-spring-mongodb-kafka-example/README.md

 3. From the Event Streams for IBM Cloud instance dashboard, click Service Credentials and select or create a new one.

-4. Copy the above created credentials content and set the following environment variable to connect to IBM Event Streams (Kafka).
+4. Copy the above created credentials content to the environment variable ES_KAFKA_SERVICE to connect to IBM Event Streams (Kafka).
+Set environment variable TOPIC_NAME.

 ```bash
 export ES_KAFKA_SERVICE='{